How to define variables and display their values in AnQiCMS templates?

 {# 在这里,headerTitle 变量将不再可用 #}

-AnQiCMS is integrated with many powerful tags, which can directly obtain configuration data, content data, etc. from the background, and provide two commonly used ways to display variable values: direct output or defining as a variable first and then output.
+AnQiCMS is built-in with many powerful tags, which can directly obtain configuration data, content data, and so on, and provide two commonly used ways to display variable values: direct output or define as a variable first and then output.

-To get the website name, for example, we can usesystemtag.
+For example, to get the website name, we can usesystemtag.
 If you just want to display the website name directly at a certain position, you can write it like this:

 <p>我们的网站名称是:{% system with name="SiteName" %}</p>